Wiltshire: Unitary authorities

 The ceremonial county of Wiltshire consists of two unitary authority areas, Wiltshire and Swindon, governed respectively by Wiltshire Council and Swindon Borough Council.

 Until the 2009 structural changes to local government, Wiltshire (apart from Swindon) was a two-level county, divided into four local government districts – Kennet, North Wiltshire, Salisbury and West Wiltshire – which existed alongside Wiltshire County Council, covering the same area and carrying out more strategic tasks, such as education and county roads.
-On 1 April 2009 these five local authorities were merged into a single unitary authority called Wiltshire Council.
+On 1 April 2009, these five local authorities were merged into a single unitary authority called Wiltshire Council.
 With the abolition of the District of Salisbury, a new Salisbury City Council was created at the same time to carry out several citywide functions and to hold the city's charter.

-2025 Wiltshire Council election
+Wiltshire Council

-The 2025 Wiltshire Council election was held on 1 May 2025.
-The Conservatives had maintained majority control since 2000 but lost well over a third of their seats, resulting in no overall control, with the Liberal Democrats becoming the largest party.
-Reform UK contested the election for the first time, winning 10 seats.
-Labour's share of the total vote more than halved, retaining only one of its three seats.
-At the subsequent annual council meeting on 20 May 2025, Liberal Democrat councillor Ian Thorn was elected leader of a minority administration supported by independent councillors.